bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

     Run ``node make tests`` to test your changes on your system.
 To only run integration tests, use ``node make test:integration``.

-    If you want to only run a specific test, use the ``-k`` argument and supply a search string.
+    If you want to run a specific test only, use the ``-k`` argument and supply a search string.
 The search string is case-sensitive.
 The BokehJS testing framework tries to match your search string to the strings defined in the code's ``describe()`` and ``it()`` functions.
 For example: